 These plants can tolerate colder temperatures down to 20° degrees Fahrenheit and do not grow well indoors.
 Due to its shallow roots, feed it with liquid fertilizer to well-drained soil.

 Aloe Striata – Coral Aloe

-Aloe Striata, or coral aloe, has faint stripes on its leaves and bright red orange flowers.
+Aloe Striata, or coral Aloe, has leaves with faint stripes and bright red flowers.
 Striata is perfect for adding color to flower pots or gardens.